Kiteretsu Daihyakka: Plot

-The series is the plot of a scientific inventor boy genius named Eiichi Kite a.k.a.
-Kiteretsu, descendant of a great inventor named D. Kiteretsu Saisama, who has built a companion robot named Korosuke.
-He has friends such as Miyoko Nonohana, a girl in his neighborhood and love interest, Buta Gorira (Kumada Kaoru), a typical neighborhood bully and his friend Tongari, a rich boy, who both often antagonize Korosuke and Kiteretsu (though they are in grade school).
-It also depicts about Kiteretsu's frequent adventures in time with his friends and Korosuke in the time machine which he built.
+The series is the story of a scientific inventor boy genius named Eiichi Kite, a descendant of an inventor named Kiteretsu Saisama, who has built a companion robot named Korosuke.
+His friends are Miyoko, a girl in his neighborhood who has a crush on him, Buta Gorira (Kumada Kaoru), a local bully, and Tongari, a rich boy.
+They all attend the same school and are in the same grade.
+Eiichi goes on frequent adventures with his friends and Korosuke in the time machine which he built.